RoboDD/robodd.github.io/_pages/research.md

 ## Autonomous Docking for Unmanned Surface Vehicles (USV)

 - Remote control by human operators is often required to complete the re-docking of the USV to the docking station after the operations;
 - It is a challenge for the unmanned deployment of fully autonomous USVs.
-Therefore, we address the last-mile problem: autonomous docking.
+Therefore, we address the last-mile problem: autonomous docking;
+- More details are coming soon!

 <img src='/images/usv-dock.png' width = "100%" align=center>